mxomasuku/blog_portfolio/content/blog/ios-android-firebase-errors.md

 ### Problem:

-You’ve updated your deployment target in Xcode but Firebase still complains.
+You've updated your deployment target in Xcode but Firebase still complains.

 ### Fix: